Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Experiment 3: Does this training generalize?

 \section{Experiment 3: Does this training generalize?}

-Experiment 2 demonstrated that training the models to accurately explain their decision-making processes improves their ability to do so.
-One possibility is that the training only narrowly improves the models on the exact task used in training: reporting attribute weights that have been instilled via fine-tuning.
-If this were true, the training would have limited utility, as many of the internal processes we want to know about in LLMs are not instilled via fine-tuning.
+Experiment 2 demonstrated that training the models to accurately explain features of their decision-making processes improves their ability to do so.
+One possibility is that the training only narrowly improves the models on the exact task used in training: reporting attribute weights that have been instilled via our fine-tuning.
+If this were true, the training would have limited utility, as many of the internal processes we want to know about in LLMs are not instilled via supervised fine-tuning.
 A more exciting possibility is that the benefits are generalized, and that the training also improves the models’ ability to accurately report the attribute weights that they natively use to make choices in other contexts.
+We tested this possibility in Experiment 3.